-If a slave on the system bus enters a fault state, it transmits the emergency telegram.
+If a slave on the system bus suffers a fault, it transmits the emergency telegram.
 The emergency telegram marks the node ID for the identification of the failed node via its identifier and the existing fault message via its data contents (8 bytes).